 3) Brand keywords yield lower CPCs and higher click through rates, which can also mean lower cost per acquisitions.

-4) Overall search (including organic) revenue may be higher:
+5) Overall search (including organic) revenue may be higher:

 From Brad Geddes: “…users still click on organic listings, even when a paid search advert is appearing above it.
 In the vast majority of cases, running paid search ads for the same keywords as your organic listings produces more profit overall”

 From 3Q Digital: “…brand keywords increased total brand conversions (SEO+SEM) by around 10% even though competition was rare on both paid and organic listings”

 As with everything else PPC, you ultimately must decide what’s best for YOUR brand because every industry, company, product and/or offer is different.
 The only way to know how buying brand keywords impacts your bottom line is to test it yourself.
 Pause your branded PPC campaign and/or ad group for a set time frame, then closely monitor organic traffic and overall conversions to see if you experience significant decrease in traffic or loss in revenue.

-NOTE: You as an advertiser can file a Google Ads trademark complaint letter specifically advising Google that you do not want other advertisers using your trademark in their ad.
-However, this does NOT mean advertisers must stop buying your trademark.
-You would probably need your lawyer to send a cease and desist directly to the company because the search engines clearly state they do not police this on their advertiser’s behalf.
+NOTE: As an advertiser, you can file a Google Ads trademark complaint letter specifically advising Google that you do not want other advertisers using your trademark in their ad.
+This does NOT mean advertisers must stop buying your trademark.
+You can review Google’s Trademarks policy, verity if you are eligible, and also find the form to submit here: